deffeh/eidyria-chronicler/README.md

 ## Welcome to Eidyria
 This is a personal fantasy worldbuilding project centered around the continent of Eidyria.
-This setting is being created by me, as the Dungeon Master, for my friends for the tabletop role-playing game, Dungeons & Dragons 5th Edition.
+This setting is being created by me, as the Dungeon Master, for my friends and I for the tabletop role-playing game, Dungeons & Dragons 5th Edition.

 ### Overview
 This wiki documents the nations, organizations, religions, characters, cultures, geography, and historical events of Eidyria.
 The setting is intended to support multiple long-term storytelling and tabletop campaigns with interconnected political and personal narratives.